jmseren/JBAS/readme.md

 JBAS is a Java implementation of a BASIC programming dialect.
 The language features many of the same commands and syntax as the original BASIC language, but with some additional features and changes that reflect the modern state of programming languages.

 Included are two interfaces, one command line and one GUI.
-Both interfaces are fully functional, and can be used to run the same programs.
+Both interfaces are fully functional, and can be used to run the most of the same programs.
 The GUI interface is more user friendly, and is recommended for beginners.
-Additionally, the GUI interface is able to display graphics.
+Additionally, the GUI interface is able to display graphics, which is not possible in the CLI interface.

 ## Table of Contents